An overview of Tracking Analyst

 Learn more about charting temporal data

-You can create and apply actions to alter your data, filter it, or perform some operation based on its contents, either in real-time data messages or in fixed-time datasets, depending on the type and location of the action.
+You can create and apply actions to alter your data, filter it, or perform operations based on its attributes and/or location, either in real-time data messages or in fixed-time datasets.
 The Tracking Analyst Actions tab in the ArcMap Layer Properties dialog box allows you to create and apply actions to temporal data layers.
 You can use the Actions tab in ArcCatalog to apply actions to the data itself as it comes in from the server.
 You can apply actions to highlight and suppress data display, include or exclude data from a dataset using a filter, or convert a dataset's coordinate system reference.
 You can also create custom actions for real-time data using Microsoft Visual Basic for Applications (VBA).